What is Muscular Dystrophy?

 Key points about MD include:

-- Types of muscular dystrophy: There are several types, including Duchenne (DMD) and Becker.
-DMD is the most common and severe, typically affecting boys and starting in childhood.
-Other types may occur in adulthood.
+- Types of muscular dystrophy: There are a multitude of types of MD, including Duchenne (DMD) and Becker.
+The most common and severe is DMD, which typically occurs in boys and presents itself early in childhood.
+Other types of MD are recognized as adult onset.

-- How MSCs work: Mesenchymal stem cells can differentiate into various tissue types, including muscle.
-They also secrete factors that reduce inflammation and promote healing, potentially helping to repair damaged muscle tissue.
+- How mesenchymal stem cells work: Mesenchymal stem cells are known to differentiate into many different tissue types, including muscle.
+There are also beneficial factors that MSCs secrete to stunt inflammation and enhance healing in the body, potentially facilitating regeneration of damaged muscle tissue.

 Medications